Resume Summary Examples: Craft a Powerful First Impression

 Before you put pen to paper, it’s helpful to know what your resume summary should include.
 Recruiters spend just seven seconds reviewing each application that comes their way.
 You don’t have long to make a lasting impression on them.
 To make sure that your summary grabs their attention (and keeps it), you should include the following:

-Powerful language.
-The phrasing you use matters more than you might expect.
-It influences the recruiter’s perception of you.
-When writing your resume summary, choose the most compelling words.
-For example, using action verbs conveys that you are an active and influential professional.
+The phrasing you use influences the recruiter’s perception of you.
+When writing your resume summary, choose action verbs that describe you as an active and influential professional.
 Words like accelerated or transformed will create a sense of energy in your resume.
-Passive wording, on the other hand, is boring and contrary to a result-driven mindset.
+Passive wording (responsible for), on the other hand, is boring and contrary to a result-driven mindset.

-Major achievements.
 What is your biggest achievement to date?
-Now is the time to shout about it.
 Start by making a short list of your most notable milestones.
 Including some of these career accomplishments is always a wise move.
-But don’t use empty words.
 You should include metrics, such as increased sales by 40% in two quarters.
 You can also focus on specific contributions, such as led a team of 5 to deliver a critical project under budget.
 These examples show evidence that the employer can easily check and verify.

 You don’t have to include all of the above in your summary.
 However, it would be best if you took some inspiration from these points.
 Since summaries are short and sweet, you will need to make some hard decisions about what you should feature in this statement.